dsineirobarreiro/VirtualSession/README.md

 # Unity Virtual Sessions Package

-Unity package for creating virtual session games
+Unity package for creating virtual session games.

+**Avaliable on Asset Store**: https://assetstore.unity.com/packages/slug/309268

 ## Overview
 This Unity package provides a set of customizable prefabs and scripts designed to facilitate virtual sessions.
 It includes: